yasirylmzcbn/Math-API/readme.md

 `/median`

-Find the median value, the value in the middle, of a comma separated list of integers.
+Finds the median value, the value in the middle, of a comma separated list of integers.
 If there are an odd number of values, it is the middle value.
 If there are an even number of values, it is the average of the middle two.

 | Variable | Description                      |
 | -------- | -------------------------------- |
 | nums     | Comma separate list of integers. |

-Like the mean route, `nums` should be included in the returned JSON as an array.
+Like the mean route, `nums` is included in the returned JSON as an array.